How Many Lbs Is 90kg

 Common Misconceptions about Weight and Mass

-It's important to distinguish between weight and mass.
+it helps to distinguish between weight and mass.
 While often used interchangeably in everyday language, they are distinct concepts:

 • Mass: Mass is a measure of the amount of matter in an object.
 It remains constant regardless of location.

 • Weight: Weight is a measure of the force of gravity acting on an object's mass.
 It varies depending on the gravitational field strength.
 On Earth, weight and mass are often used interchangeably because the gravitational field is relatively constant.
-However, on the moon, an object would have a much lower weight despite having the same mass.
+Still, on the moon, an object would have a much lower weight despite having the same mass.

 Advanced Weight Conversions and Related Concepts